vicwomg/pikaraoke/README.md

 ### I'm getting this ChromeDriver error on launch: "session not created: DevToolsActivePort file doesn't exist"

 Are you trying to launch over SSH?
 That probably indicates that chromedriver doesn't know which display to launch the browser on.
 If so, you may need to specify the native display of the remote device using this command: `DISPLAY=:0.0 ./pikaraoke.sh`.
+Note that Pikaraoke 1.2.1 and newer should do this for you.

 You can alternately run headless if you launch the splash screen manually on a separate machine: `./pikaraoke.sh --headless`